 In addition to my work in Private Practice, I am a School Counsellor offering counselling to children in both primary and secondary schools.

-I have previously worked with the bereavement counselling team at The Hospice in the Weald.
+I have previously worked with the bereavement counselling team at The Hospice in the Weald and with a local community counselling service.

 Given my work prior to becoming a therapist, I have a particular interest in working with Emergency First Responders.